bajubullet/grpcdemo/README.md

 # grpcdemo

-A simple server-client hello chat server using grpc and protobufs.
+A simple server-client hello chat server written in go using grpc and protobufs.